Pennsylvania Route 543

 SR 3015 is a five-mile (8 km) long road where the southern terminus is at Derry Street.
 Progress Avenue (pronounced /'proʊgrɛs/) has two major intersections: I-81 (Exit 69), US 22.
 Major intersections for local roads are with Union Deposit Road in Susquehanna Township and Elmerton Avenue near Harrisburg.
 Its northern terminus is at Pennsylvania Route 39.

-Until 1955, Progress Avenue was also Pennsylvania Route 543.
+Until 1955, Progress Avenue was known as Pennsylvania Route 543 (PA 543).

 Route description

 SR 3015 begins in the borough of Paxtang, at Derry Street.
 The borough is just outside the city of Harrisburg.
 The intersection of SR 3015 and Derry Street is the center of Paxtang.
 While SR 3015 ends at this intersection, the road continues straight, going through a park, and ending at Paxton Street, near the Harrisburg Mall, a distance of about a mile.
 In Paxtang, the road is known as Paxtang Avenue.
 Once outside the borough limits, it becomes Progress Avenue, which it remains all the way to the northern terminus of SR 3015.

 The first intersection is with Union Deposit Road, near the Harrisburg city limits.
 Union Deposit Road is State Route 3020, and was at one time a section Pennsylvania Route 340.
 SR 3015 continues north to US 22.
 This is a heavily traveled intersection, with an Annual average daily traffic report of over an average of 22,500 vehicles a day, traveling on US 22 and an average of 15,500 vehicles traveling on SR 3015.

 The road continues north, intersecting SR 3026, Elmerton Avenue near Harrisburg.
 Interstate 81 is less than a mile away, on the other side of a hill.
 When Interstate 81 was built, this exit was a small exit, but the area has since been built up with an office park, restaurants, a hotel, and a strip shopping center.
 The exit on I-81 is Exit 69, and the exit ramps are designated State Route 8005.

 SR 3015 continues north through a series of hills - the foothills of nearby Blue Mountain.
 Between I-81 and Pennsylvania Route 39, there are no major intersections; the road is mostly straight, whereas the previous section of road had curves in it.
 At PA 39 is the northern terminus of SR 3015; Progress Avenue continues north into developments that have been built in the 2000s.
 Progress Avenue runs another one and a half miles before ending at Continental Drive.